 Take advantage of technology by introducing a new system that can handle scheduling and task management, such as Totalmobile’s WorkNow.
 This is a cloud-based online workforce enablement platform that includes live updates on the status of the work.
 Tracking how much work is being completed allows you to understand why pauses in productivity occur, giving you an insight into every worker’s individual problems.

 Training is essential in fine-tuning skills, regardless of your employee’s previous education or experience.
 Every company is different so it’s important to have a conversation with all employees so they understand the methods and expectations of your business from the get-go.
 The use of modern technology within the construction industry is constantly growing, but human skill is still required to operate it correctly and standing around trying to figure it out takes valuable time out of the day.
 Book a few training days into the year as well as training new employees when they join to keep standards high.

 Employee morale boosts results in every industry, and construction is no different.
 An employee’s happiness is reflected in their work, with high satisfaction keeping them focused.
 It’s easy to slack off in an environment where there is little supervision, but this causes a dip in productivity.
 By building a trusting relationship and making an effort with each individual, you’ll notice they’ll start delivering great results.
 If you want some tips on boosting morale to motivate your staff, you can find some here.

 It may be tempting to book as many jobs as you can in order to improve cash flow, but this can do the exact opposite.
 Quality should be held far above quantity, as shoddy jobs can cause a loss if a customer complains and the employee has to return to make improvements.
-Not only does this result in bad reviews, it can push other jobs back.
+Not only does this result in bad reviews, but it can also push other jobs back.